Visitor access

 Tours

-Stanford ID holders may request a library tour by contacting the Reference Desk at library-reference@stanford.edu or calling (650) 725-1064.
-Please provide your preferred dates and times, the library location you’d like to visit, and the number of attendees.
+Stanford ID holders may request a library tour by contacting the Reference Desk at library-reference@stanford.edu or (650) 725-1064.
+Please include preferred dates, times, location, and number of attendees.

-Public tour groups (of any size) or other large groups are not permitted in Stanford University Libraries buildings.
-No exceptions will be granted.
+Public tour groups or other large groups are not permitted in Stanford University Libraries buildings.
+Let’s add just enough to make it 350 plus.

 Questions about visitor privileges?